Inno-Cringineers/Telegram_Calendar/.docs/sprints/sprint-0/meeting-1.md

 Key Features Identified:
 - Reminders with configurable number of time before an event.
-- Support for multiple time zones (manual user setting).
+- Time zones support (manual user setting).
 - A "Daily Plan" feature—a summary of the day's events sent at a user-defined time.
 - Ability to add, edit, and delete events directly within the bot (these events will be stored internally in the bot's database, not synced to external calendars).
 - Users must be able to export their internally-created events, likely in JSON or ICS format, for backup or transfer.
-- Event Viewing:  Users will primarily view all events by clicking a provided link that opens their native calendar.
+- Event Viewing:  Users will primarily view all events by clicking a provided link that opens their calendar.
 - Notifications are for private chats only.
 Support for group chats was deferred for future consideration.
 - Quiet Hours: A "Do Not Disturb" feature to mute notifications during specific hours was agreed upon as a useful addition.